Skip to content

 Quick guide to hosting Foleon Docs

 Every Foleon Doc needs to live on its own URL.
-You have 2 options for hosting your content: using a (free) Foleon domain or your own custom domain.
-In this article, we'll discuss these 2 options and how they shape the URL of your live Foleon Doc.
+You have various options for hosting your content, including using a (free) Foleon domain, your own custom domain, or a custom sub-domain.
+In this article, we'll discuss these options and how they shape the URL of your live Foleon Doc.

 💡 Already know that you're hosting on a custom domain?
 Check out our article Hosting on a custom domain.